 APIs usually require developers to acquire a key before making requests.
 The process should be documented on the API developer’s website and tell you everything you need to get started.

 In most cases, you’ll need to sign up for a developer account with an email and other information.
-Then, you’ll be asked to register your project and enter any project information the API owners should know about.
+Then, you’ll be asked to register your project and enter any project information the API owners should know.

 As for including your API key in requests, refer to the API’s documentation for where to place your key — typically, it’s in the request header: